0%

 Sonya wanted to say something but stewed in her chair instead.

-The captain stared at Sonya, then blinked in disbelief.
+The captain blinked in disbelief.
 “Suspects with broken limbs.
 Damaged eardrums.
 Property damage.
 And that’s the obvious stuff.
-We won’t get into illegal search —”
+We won’t get into her illegal searches —”

 Sonya looked away from Daniels.
-“She does more good than harm.”
+Her defiance flagged when she said, “She does more good than harm.”

 “You need to start doing that, detective,” the captain said.
 “You used to do good police work.
 But ever since —”